ml4ai/automates/documentation/reports/m1_architecture_report/index.md

 ---
+title: Report on initial AutoMATES architecture, algorithms, and approaches
 toc: true
 ---

-# Report on initial AutoMATES architecture, algorithms, and approaches

 Home for the ASKE Program Milestone 1 report.